 Looking for Branch’s authority in a bit of a smaller bite?
 We’ve got you covered.
 Branch also wrote The King Years as a sort of highlight reel of the Civil Rights Movement during the King era.
-Although it cannot go into detail as thoroughly as Branch’s other work, it provides a great starting point for someone who’d like to learn more about King.
+Although not as thoroughly detailed as Branch’s other work, it provides a great starting point to learn more about King.

 Waking From the Dream

-The Civil Rights Movement did not die along with King.
-In this book, you’ll discover how the Fair Housing Act was passed after King’s death, how some leaders were galvanized by his death, and how others were left by the wayside.
-Although there were further fractures within the movement after King’s assassination, the struggle, and some triumph, continued.
+The Civil Rights Movement did not die with King.
+In this book, you’ll discover how the Fair Housing Act was passed after King’s death, how some leaders were galvanized by his death, while others were left by the wayside.
+Although there were further fractures within the movement after King’s assassination, the struggle and triumphs continued.